cloudfoundry/cf-mysql-release/docs/backup-restore.md

 **WARNING:** Restoring a database deletes all data that existed in the database before the restore.
 Restoring a database using a full backup artifact, produced by <code>mysqldump --all-databases</code> for example, replaces all data and user permissions.

+For a point in time recovery see the [mysql docs](https://dev.mysql.com/doc/refman/5.7/en/point-in-time-recovery.html).

 Perform the following steps to restore your MySQL data from a manual backup with remote admin access enabled:

 1. When restoring all databases, if running in HA configuration, reduce the size of the cluster to a single node, and redeploy.